 Much like salt, you need sugar to preserve fruits and vegetables.
 With a little sugar, you can easily can enough fruits and jams to get you through winter.
 Sugar can also help with food fatigue, which is bound to happen when you are eating the same emergency rations over and over.

 Not only does honey keep for a long, long time, but it also has more than one use.
 Aside from giving a sweet flavor to coffee, tea and topping bread or oatmeal, you can use honey to boost your immune system.
 Honey also has anti-fungal and antibacterial properties.
 Make sure you get real honey.
 Fake honey has fillers and other things in it that hamper its healing abilities.

 Cheap and easy to store, you are going to need this leavening agent for making bread and other recipes.

 Another cheap ingredient with long shelf life.
 Baking soda can be combined with some regular distilled vinegar to help give bread a little rise.
 You can also use baking soda to deodorize and clean up.
 Just be sure to keep the boxes sealed up in a dry space before opening to keep them fresher longer.

 6. Dry Yeast

 While going out and buying bags of regular flour might sound like a good idea, you need to remember that flour doesn’t keep well.
 Oils from wheat berries, for example, will accelerate spoilage.
-However, with a hand grinder or even quick pulse in a small food processor, you can use quick cooking oats to make oat flour, which is just as good as any other kind.
+However, with a hand grinder or even a quick pulse in a small food processor, you can use quick-cooking oats to make oat flour, which is just as good as any other kind.